 all classic signs of depression.

 Considering this, you might wonder how many

-might be mistaken for a gathering brain craving zombie herd.
+a gathering brain craving zombie herd.

 38 million.
-That’s 1 in 12 in the
+That means 1 in 12 in the

 Worldwide the numbers are even more horrific.

 So chances are if you are in a mall, school, or pub,

 someone within arms reach is dealing with depression.